magento/pagebuilder-docs/docs/control-layout/change-breakpoints-viewports.md

-# Change breakpoints
+# Change breakpoints and viewports

-By default, Page Builder defines four breakpoints in the `Magento/PageBuilder/etc/view.xml` file: `desktop`, `tablet`, `mobile`, and `mobile-small`.
-The default values in XML are shown here:
+Changing breakpoints and viewports is about changing Page Builder's default `min-width` and `max-width` values to match your responsive design needs.

+The following list shows Page Builder's default `min-width` and `max-width` values for breakpoints and viewports:

 **desktop**